Senisafreako/Senisafreako/README.md

-majorly depressed rn, c+h on pt please. dniuf or unless you know mee
+ sometimes im dry an not in the mood . c+h on pt please. dniuf or unless you know mee